5121f/pacrs/ROADMAP.md

   - Configuration for automatically clean.
 - Add setting for configure how many copies of package in cache user want to save
+- Add support for other shells in addition to `fish`